 There is not an American Council on Education credit recommendation for this course.

-This six-day course introduces the student to the fundamental methodology for application of the requirements for fire protection systems including detection, notification, fire control and extinguishment, and mitigation of fire-related hazards, with special emphasis on fire alarm and fire suppression systems.
+This six-day fundamental level course introduces the student to the fundamental methodology for application of the requirements for fire protection systems including detection, notification, fire control and extinguishment, and mitigation of fire-related hazards, with special emphasis on fire alarm and fire suppression systems.

 Although it contains many of the basic principles of code enforcement, more experienced code inspectors and officials might find it useful as a review of essential methodologies and an update to current code enforcement applications.
 It is not the intent of this course to present specific code requirements, however it focuses more on the methodology of the use of these requirements.

 Fire Inspection Principles 1: Life and the Built Environment (R0390) is intended to provide additional material on the code applications to fire and life safety requirements as an extension of material presented in this course.